keatontang/portfolio-template/README.md

-# personal-website
+# portfolio-template

-Personal website used to play around with and display projects.
+Template for a personal portfolio intended for use to play around with and display projects.
 The shapes are created with Three.js and animated with the TweenMax library.

 ## Credits